bilgeaa/bilgeaa/README.md

 ### Hi there 👋
 - 🌿 I'm currently working on my master's in plant physiology!
 - 💻 I'm currently trying to learn phyton and R
--⚡Fun fact: While studying, I wanted to be a bioinformatician in protein structure and conformation.
+- ⚡ Fun fact: While studying, I wanted to be a bioinformatician in protein structure and conformation.
 I was also interested in lncRNA in human diseases.
 - 📫 How to reach me: It's simple to send a mail

 <!--